COVID19 has its epicenter in the second-largest economy, sending out shockwaves across the globe.

 The fast-spreading coronavirus has the potential to drag the world into a recession, with pre-existing slowdowns in economies big (Japan, Germany), growing (China, India), and small (Southeast Asian countries), compounding their woes.

 COVID-19 stands for Corona Virus Disease 2019.

-Having learnt from the Sars outbreak nearly two decades back, China has deployed its sharp and targeted response to containing the coronavirus, with reinforced medical response for the disease and fiscal measures for the economy.
+Having learned from the Sars outbreak nearly two decades back, China has deployed its sharp and targeted response to containing the coronavirus, with the reinforced medical response for the disease and fiscal measures for the economy.